jannis-kiriasis/digibooking/README.md

 - As a first-time visitor, I want to get an idea of how trusted the website (agency) is

 ### Returning visitor goals
-- As a returning visitor, I want to get in touch with digibooking.com and find out the best way to contact
+- As a returning visitor, I want to get in touch with Digibooking and find out the best way to contact
 - As a returning visitor, I want to know when the best time is to get in touch with Digibooking customer service or sales teams

 ### Frequent visitor goals